rossvideo/Catena/docs/gRPC/BasicParamInfoRequest.md

 ```

 ### OUT
-A stream of BasicParamInfoResponses
+A stream of ParamInfoResponses
 ```
-message BasicParamInfoResponse {
+message ParamInfoResponse {
-  BasicParamInfo info = 1;
+  ParamInfo info = 1;
-  uint32 array_length = 2; // If this BasicParamInfoResponse is for an array
+  uint32 array_length = 2; // If this ParamInfoResponse is for an array
                            // parameter, include the length of the array.
 }

-message BasicParamInfo {
+message ParamInfo {
   string oid = 1;          // The parameter's OID.
   PolyglotText name = 2;   // The parameter's name to display in a client GUI.
   ParamType type = 3;      // The parameter's type.